 Swan River State Forest is also experiencing many problems with insects and diseases.
-There is a lot of dying Douglas-fir trees due to the Douglas-fir bark beetle and root rot.
-Other diseases affecting the forest include white pine blister rust, western larch dwarf mistletoe, and indian paint fungus.
-Trees that are heavily affected by these insects and diseases are the trees that would be selected for harvest.
+There is mortality occurring within the Douglas-fir trees due to the Douglas-fir bark beetle and root rot.
+Other diseases affecting the forest include white pine blister rust, western larch play its natural role. dwarf mistletoe, and indian paint fungus.

-Predominant covertypes would be different if fire had been able to play its natural role.
+Predominant covertypes would be different if fire had been able to